2. If Your Body’s Alignment is a Problem, How Will You Know?

 - Joints may be shaped differently from side to the other

 - Other congenital asymmetries

-- Traumas that altered our skeletons
+- Traumas and surgeries that alter our skeletons

 1. There aren’t affordable, reliable and meaningful ways to quantify alignment or measure various body parts and positions.

 2. It’s hard to ask the right questions.
 For example, studies show no association between lower back pain and leg length discrepancies (LLDs).
 I have a LLD and no lower back pain, but my longer leg twisted and bent inward.
 Does that mean LLDs matter, or don’t matter?
 Scientists have to ask the right questions.
 Think of all the survey questions you’ve answered that miss the mark.

 3. Scientists need to ask the right questions at the right time.
 When we’re talking about the potential negative outcomes of misalignment we’re talking about a timescale that lasts a lifetime.
 That’s pretty hard for scientists to work with.

 Does alignment matter?